 About me: I founded and run a MediaWiki consulting company, WikiWorks.
 I also wrote the MediaWiki reference book Working with MediaWiki.
-I live in New York City with my lovely wife.
+I live in New York City with my wife and baby daughter.
 I've lived all around the city for the last 11 years or so, and before that I got my undergraduate degree at MIT.
 I grew up in Haifa, Israel, and then Amherst, MA.

 My (basically abandoned) weblog.

-- These days I do exclusively MediaWiki development and consulting, mostly based around the Semantic MediaWiki extension, which I think is world-changing.
-To be honest, I don't have many interests beyond that at the moment.
-I've created a whole bunch of extensions around it, among them Semantic Forms (the best-known one), which allows for the creation of collaborative, form-based structured data; Semantic Drilldown, which provides an interface for browsing that data; and External Data, which can retrieve information from external APIs.
+- These days I do exclusively MediaWiki development and consulting, mostly based around the Semantic MediaWiki and Cargo extensions.
+I created Cargo, in addition to a bunch of other MediaWiki extensions, among them Semantic Forms (the best-known one), which allows for the creation of collaborative, form-based structured data; Semantic Drilldown, which provides an interface for browsing that data; and External Data, which can retrieve information from external APIs.
 See an explanation of all the Semantic MediaWiki extensions, and a biography of my MediaWiki development career.
 And you can also read two of my relevant blog posts - "Semantic wikis are the future of information" (from December 2007) and "Semantic wikis are the future of systems integration" (from May 2009).

 - Español - I'm also learning Spanish.